-- ments in amounts approved by the Director for past or future expenditures.
+1. Property owners may receive credit against assessments in amounts approved by the Director for past or future expenditures.
 All requests for credits shall be judged on the basis of engineering calculations demonstrating to the satisfaction of the Director that such expenditures benefit the Stormwater Management System.
-No credit shall be given for the installation of facilities required by County development code and state stormwater rules. - 2.
-Property owners may receive an exemption from assessments upon a determination by the Director that, due to specific circumstances, the subject property does not benefit from the stormwater management plan. - 3.
-Requests for either exemptions or credits shall follow the procedure and requirements outlined in the following section.
+No credit shall be given for the installation of facilities required by County development code and state stormwater rules.

+- 2. Property owners may receive an exemption from assessments upon a determination by the Director that, due to specific circumstances, the subject property does not benefit from the stormwater management plan.

+3. Requests for either exemptions or credits shall - Requests for either exemptions or credits shall follow the procedure and requirements outlined in the following section.

 Section 9.
 Variances.
-Requests for variances of the stormwater management system assessment shall be submitted to the sirector, who shall have authority to establish criteria and administer a program granting or denying such requests.
-All requests for variances shall be reviewed on the basis of the amount of impervious area on the site.
+Requests for variances of the stormwater management system assessment shall be submitted to the Director, who shall have authority to establish criteria and Director, who shall have authority to establish criteria and Director, who shall have authority to establish criteria and Director, who shall have authority to establish criteria. administer a program granting or denying such requests. requests for variances shall be reviewed on the basis of the amount of impervious area on the site.
 The following procedures shall apply to all requests for variances:

-- 1. Any owner who has paid his stormwater management system assessment and who believes his assessment to be improper may, subject to the limitations set forth in this article, request a variance from the Director. - 2.
+- 1. Any owner who has paid his stormwater management system assessment and who believes his assessment to be improper may, subject to the limitations set forth in this article, request a variance from the Direc Jr. - 2.
 Requests shall be in writing and set forth, in detail, the grounds upon which relief is sought. - 3.
 Requests made during the first calendar year that the stormwater management system assessment is imposed will be reviewed by the Director or his designee within a 120-day period from the date of filing of the request.
 The Director's response shall be in writing and set forth, in detail, the reasons for his decision.
-Adjustments resulting from such requests shall be retroactive to the beginning of billings, but shall not exceed one year. - 4.
-The owner requesting the variance may be required, at his own expense, to provide supplemental information to the Director including, but not limited to, survey data and engineering reports, approved by either a registered professional land surveyor (P.L.S.) or professional engineer (P.E.).
-Failure to provide such information may result in the denial of the request.

-5. The Director Dull have the power to correct ordinary errors of numerical computation without resorting to the variance procedure.
+Adjustments resulting from such requests shall be retroactive to the beginning of billings, but shall not exceed one year.

+- 4. The owner requesting the variance may be required, at his own expense, to provide supplemental information to the Director including, but not limited to, survey data and engineering reports, approved by either a registered professional land surveyor (P.L.S.) or professional engineer (P.E.).
+Failure to provide such information may result in the denial of the request. - 5.
+The Director shall have the power to correct ordinary errors of numerical computation without resorting to the variance Section 10.
-Section 10.
 Administrative Appeals.
-Upon receipt of the written denial, the owner may, within 30 days of receipt of such denial, apply to the Board of County Commissioners ("Board") for review of the denial.
+Upon receipt of the procedure.

+written denial, the owner may, within 30 days of receipt of such denial, apply to the Board of County Commissioners ("Board") for review of the denial.

-- 1. The Board shall complete its review within sixty (60) days of receipt of said request for review.
+- The Board shall complete its review within sixty (60) days of receipt of said request for review.
 The Board's determination shall be in writing and set forth, in detail, the reasons for its decision. - 2.
 In reviewing denials, the Board shall apply the same criteria developed by the Director. - 3.
 All determinations of the Board will be final.